se-keller/googlesheet2jsobject/README.md

 # googlesheet2jsobject

-__Converts the cells of a published GoogleSheet to an JS-Object/JS-Dictionary__
+__Converts the cells of a published GoogleSheet to a JavaScript-Object/JavaScript-Dictionary__

   column-name1|column-name2
   ------------|------------